tektoncd/pipeline/api_compatibility_policy.md

 - Any [backwards incompatible changes](#backwards-incompatible-changes) must be introduced in a backwards compatible manner first, with a deprecation warning in the release notes and migration instructions.

 - Users will be given at least 9 months to migrate before a backward incompatible change is made.
-This means an older beta API version will continue to be supported in new releases for a period of at least 9 months from the time a newer version is made available.
+This means an older beta API version will continue to receive bug fixes in new releases for a period of at least 9 months from the time a newer version is made available.
   - As a special case, the `v1beta1` CRDs will not be removed until 1 year after they are deprecated, because no stable API was available when they were created.
 The 9 month policy will apply to future beta APIs.